-The structure should base on thematic blocks.
-There are no fixed requirements for the headings of these blocks.
+The structure should be based on thematic blocks.
+There are no fixed requirements for the headings of the blocks.

-Of course, not all of these points needed to mention.
-You can also summarize points, for example, use a category school and education.
+Of course, not all of these points need to be mentioned.
+You can also summarize points, for example, use a category "school and education".

 Each point should appear once in your CV.
-An internship abroad could, therefore, present either in practical activities, internship, or experience abroad - depending on how you name and classify your categories.
+For instance, an internship abroad could be stated either in practical activities, internship, or experience abroad - depending on how you name and classify your categories.